 1. If you’re too young, you don’t get to play.

-A lot of the kids who going nuts over Fortnite are much younger than the recommended age of 12+.
-Even then, most reviews of the game have suggested that 13+ (or generally ‘high school’) is about right.
-A 15-year-old boy reviewed the game for us and he suggested that his age was about right.
+A lot of the kids who going nuts over video games are much younger than the recommended age of 12+.
+Even then, most reviews of the games like Fortnite have suggested that 13+ (or generally ‘high school’) is about right.
+A 15-year-old boy reviewed Fortnite for us and he suggested that his age was about right.
 Ironically, older kids have been leaving the game in droves because it’s so full of younger kids.